 The event contains the locked user account name and the computer from which the lock event occurred.
 The computer name is specified in the Caller Computer Name field.

-You can quickly display the latest lock events for your domain users with computer names using a simple PowerShell one-liner:
+With a simple PowerShell one-liner, you can quickly view the latest lockout events for your domain users with lockout source computer names:

 Get-WinEvent -FilterHashTable @{LogName='Security'; ID=4740} | %{([xml]$_.ToXml()).Event.EventData.Data}

-The domain administrator can prematurely unlock the user’s account so he won’t need to wait 30 minutes.
-You can unlock a user account using the Active Directory Users and Computers console (ADUC).
+The domain administrator can prematurely unlock the user’s account so they don’t have to wait for 30 minutes.
+You can unlock a user account using the Active Directory Users and Computers snap-in (ADUC).

-To unlock a user’s account, find the user object in the ADUC snap-in, open its properties, go to the Account tab, check the option “Unlock account.
+To unlock a user’s account, run the dsa.msc command, find the user object in the ADUC snap-in, open its properties, go to the Account tab, check the option “Unlock account.
 This account is currently locked out on this Active Directory Domain Controller” and press OK.

-However, you can unlock a user account in Active Directory much faster using PowerShell CLI.
+However, you can unlock a user account in Active Directory much faster by using PowerShell CLI.

-To do this, you will need to install the Active Directory module for Windows PowerShell.
+To do this, you will need to install the PowerShell Active Directory module.

 On Windows Server, you can install it with the command: